 There are a lot of options for nature sound recording on the market today, ranging from a couple of bucks for a microphone for your iPhone or Android phone up to more than $6k for a professional field recorder (I’m excluding analog and tape recorders).
 They also vary greatly in weight, with the professional versions in excess of 2 lbs., NOT including microphones, cables, batteries, wind covers and all the other goodies you need to make a decent recording.

 What’s the difference between recording on your iPhone and recording using a professional recorder?
 The first, and most important, is the quality of the sound.
 Professional recorders can record at a higher bit rate (analogous to more pixels in a digital photograph), the recorders themselves introduce less noise into the recording, and they can record in a format that preserves more of the sounds (i.e., no compression).
 They also have more connectors and jacks for more microphones and mixers and most importantly, they contain good pre-amplifiers, which boosts the sound level coming through the microphone above the noise of the recorder.
 Most of them can provide “phantom” power (48v) for professional-grade microphones.
-For more about recording using a smartphone, see “Audio recording with a smartphone.”
+That said, smart phones are rapidly improving, and can do a decent job of recording, depending on your needs.

 Most recorders made today were made for the music industry or for voice recording.
 In general, a nature recordist’s needs are different.
 Nature is usually much quieter than a recording studio, and unwanted noise, in the form of wind or distant machinery, is much harder to control.